dib-lab/literate-resting/kp/README.txt

 This is an initial stab at khmer acceptance testing, based on khmer protocols/eel pond.
 To run, execute the following commands on an AWS m1.xlarge machine running AMI ami-c17ec8a8.

-Note that the branch of khmer under test is specified in mrnaseq/1-quality.txt.
+Note that the branch of khmer under test is specified in mrnaseq/1-quality.txt in the khmer-protocols repository; CTB suggests that to run an acceptance test against a specific version of khmer, we create a new branch of khmer-protocols on github.com/ged-lab that specifies the right version in mrnaseq/1-quality.txt, and then put '-b branchname' in the clone command below.

 ---